 Matthew W. Doherty

-As the retired U.S. Secret Service Special Agent in Charge of the National Threat Assessment Center, Matthew Doherty is widely recognized across the U.S. as among the most experienced experts in assessing an individual’s potential for danger and preventing targeted violence.
-In addition to serving as a thought leader in targeted violence, workplace violence prevention and active shooter planning, Matthew is a Senior Vice President and leads the firm’s Threat and Violence Risk Management Practice.
+Matthew Doherty is widely recognized across the U.S. as among the most experienced experts in assessing an individual’s potential for danger and preventing targeted violence.
+As a Hillard Heintze practice leader and the retired U.S. Secret Service Special Agent in Charge of the National Threat Assessment Center, Matthew is a thought leader in targeted violence, workplace violence prevention and active shooter planning – among other critical facets of security risk management, emergency preparedness and law enforcement.

 For over 30 years, Matthew has developed plans to monitor an individual and to intervene, as appropriate, to prevent an attack by coordinating intervention strategies with social systems such as family, work, community, criminal justice, mental health and social services.
 Matthew advises federal agencies and private sectors by gathering and assessing information about individuals or groups who may have the interest, motive, intention and capability of violence.
 Matthew has been credited with saving lives by intervening on domestic abuse, terminations, severe mental illness and other critical situations in today’s workforce.
 He has managed training on threat assessment and targeted violence prevention for federal, state and local law enforcement personnel as well as schools and Fortune 500 companies.

 For his work as the Special Agent in Charge, Matt received a U.S. Department of Homeland Security award for creating the first information-sharing database (TAVISS) for the prevention of violence against protected officials.
 He routinely briefed U.S. corporations, security organizations, and government agency heads on threat assessment methodologies.